guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 }
 ```

-Here we check for the "validity" of the flight by making sure that the source and destination routes have a non null `subtreeContext`.
+Here we check for the "validity" of the flight by making sure that the source and destination routes have a non-null `subtreeContext`.
 You might wonder what is that `subtreeContext` then?
 [The Flutter Documentation](https://api.flutter.dev/flutter/widgets/ModalRoute/subtreeContext.html) defines it as "The build context for the subtree containing the primary content of this route".
 So, it is the context of the widget tree that originated from this route.